axr/website-data/pages/blog/2013/on-the-road-to-0.4.9/content.md

 Where we're @
 -

-On the specification front the [HSS documentation](http://hss.axrproject.org/) is coming along nicely thanks to the effort of Ragnis and yours truly.
+On the specification front, the [HSS documentation](http://hss.axrproject.org/) is coming along nicely, thanks to the effort of Ragnis and yours truly.
 The core team has resolved 25% of version 0.4.9's issues.
 In this regard we are currently severely understaffed: we only have two active programmers.
 Consequently we are looking for C++ programmers—senior would be a plus but a junior would feel at